The-Strategy-Unit/pxtextmining/datasets/README.md

 Comment sentiment: The sentiment score applied to the FFT answer by the labeller.
 1 is "very positive", 5 is "very negative".
 Mixed comments have been labelled as "3", neutral.

-All other columns are the labels created for the project as part of the qualitative framework, in one hot encoded format.
+All other columns are the qualitative framework labels, in one hot encoded format.
+The version of the framework being used is reflected in the filename.
+Full details of the framework are available on the [project documentation website](https://cdu-data-science-team.github.io/PatientExperience-QDC/framework/framework3.html).